rulewis/journey-optimizer.en/help/using/building-journeys/collections.md

 ## Particular cases{#examples}

-For heterogeneous types and arrays of arrays, the array is defined with the listAny type because it contains heterogenous data types.
+For heterogeneous types and arrays of arrays, the array is defined with the listAny type.
 You can only map individual items, but cannot change the array to variable.

 ![](../assets/uc-collection-heterogeneous.png)